“I sat with my anger long enough until she told me her real name was grief.” ~ anonymous

 For many people, identifying and/or processing emotions is difficult.
 But when they tell their stories, suddenly things that were jumbled in their minds become salient as they are expressed and named.
 This is called “externalizing problems.”
 Clients learn to put things down on paper and/or out of themselves which can be cathartic.
 It’s also a way to gain critical space between oneself and one’s perspective, allowing for more objectivity.

-From oral history to written history to present day digital formats, like blogging, storytelling is how people understand themselves or others and how these stories are told changes how they are interpreted.
+From oral history to written history to present day digital formats, like blogging or vlogging, storytelling is how people understand themselves or others and how these stories are told changes how they are interpreted.
 Generally, people live their lives by the stories they tell themselves and others and they derive much of their meaning in life from these narratives and the through-lines they may or may have yet to draw between them.

-- Co-construction: This is when a facilitator or therapist and a client work together to develop an “Alliance” (or therapeutic relationship set out in a co-active and contractual way) and to develop a different view of their problem(s).
+- Co-construction: This is when a peer, facilitator, or therapist and a client work together to develop an “Alliance” (or therapeutic relationship set out in a co-active and contractual way) and to develop a different view of their problem(s).
 And, as they develop new meanings, clients develop new ways of resolving these problems.

 - Collaborative case notes: This means writing process notes with the help of the client and constructing the meaning of the session with the client.

 - Externalizing problems: This is done chiefly by naming the problem(s) and helping the client understand that problems are artifacts born of the social contract yet functionally distinct from themselves i.e. people are not defined by their problems, they define their problems.

 - Identifying a dominant narrative: This describes understanding one’s principal view of the world and whether it is or how it is helpful or hurtful.